 The approved design for new social housing and public carpark beside Portlaoise train station

-The development includes 30 houses and 37 apartments over three blocks at Railway Street.
-There is to be a new access road to Railway Street at the existing entrance to Maryville House and a new pedestrian access from Maryville House to Millbrook.
+The new Tower Hill development will have 30 houses and 37 apartments over three blocks at Railway Street.
+There will be an access road to Railway Street at the existing entrance to Maryville House and a new pedestrian access from Maryville House to Millbrook.

-The development will include a 94 space public carpark including 12 electric car charging points and four bike shelters.
+The development will include a 94 space public carpark serving train commuters and visitors including 12 electric car charging points and four bike shelters.